MasterprojectRK/DNN-pCC/README.md

 - --trainChromatinPaths | -tcp: Path to directory with chromatin factor data
   - required
   - multiple paths can be specified (must match number of trainMatrices, see above)
-  - chromatin factors must be in bigwig format
+  - chromatin features must be in bigwig format
   - filenames in the folder are important, make sure to read the notes below
 - --trainChromosomes | -tchroms: The chromosome(s) used for training
   - required